-- Option 1 -
+Option 1

-- B If an applicant previously held an ISI mark license certificate for the same product at the same location and it was canceled, made expired or returned due to non-compliance, such applications will only be processed under Option 1 during this period.
-Refer to Annex XI of the BIS guideline document "Guidelines for Grant of Licence (GoL)." - Applicants' factory visit fees must be paid to evaluate their production infrastructure, processes, quality control, and testing capabilities, along with sampling for third-party laboratory testing. - If only factory product testing is considered for granting the ISI mark license certificate, samples may not be taken.
+- Applicants must submit the aforementioned forms to BIS to apply for an ISI mark license certificate. - If an applicant previously held an ISI mark license certificate for the same product at the same location and it was canceled, made expired or returned due to non-compliance, such applications will only be processed under Option 1 during this period.
+Refer to Annex XI of the BIS guideline document "Guidelines for Grant of Licence (GoL)." - Applicants' factory visit fees must be paid to evaluate their production infrastructure, processes, quality control, and testing capabilities, along with sampling for third-party laboratory testing. - D If only factory product testing is considered for granting the ISI mark license certificate, samples may not be taken.
 Factory testing is permitted for products listed in Annex II(A) of the BIS guideline document "Guidelines for Grant of Licence (GoL)" (e.g., products that are large or difficult to transport).
 For new products requiring certification without third-party laboratories, granting ISI mark licenses may be considered based on factory testing.

-- B However, if a third-party laboratory obtains any product certification at an appropriate time, each certification can be decided by the head of the BIS regional office/branch office (Head, BO as Enforcement Officer of BO), processing applications under either Option 1 or Option 2 until the product transitions to Option 2. - Products granted an ISI mark license certificate under Option 1 are limited to specific items listed in Annex II(B) of the BIS guideline document "Guidelines for Grant of Licence (GoL)."
-Additionally, all cases involving foreign manufacturers obtaining an ISI mark license certificate will be processed under the principles of Option 1. - Products eligible for an ISI mark license certificate should follow the principles outlined in Option 1 as listed in relevant BIS guideline documents.
+- E However, if a third-party laboratory obtains any product certification at an appropriate time, each certification can be decided by the head of the BIS regional office/branch office (Head, BO as Enforcement Officer of BO), processing applications under either Option 1 or Option 2 until the product transitions to Option 2. - Froducts granted an ISI mark license certificate under Option 1 are limited to specific items listed in Annex II(B) of the BIS guideline document "Guidelines for Grant of Licence (GoL)."
+Additionally, all cases involving foreign manufacturers obtaining an ISI mark license certificate will be processed under the principles of Option 1.